 - 4. City Engineer review and approval of all lot grading, utility installations, public improvements and drainage plans for compliance with City standard is a condition precedent to building permit issuance. - 5.
 A final landscape plan shall be submitted for review and approval by the City Planning Department, prior to building permit issuance.
 The existing south evergreen tree will be replaced with a similar species of tree of at least twenty-five (25') in height or higher.
 The existing north evergreen tree will be protected in place, fully protecting the drip line of the tree.
 The final tree to be replaced on the south side would be reviewed by the Planning Department prior to installation - 6.
 No building permits shall be issued for this project unless and until the design is reviewed and approved by the Planning Department staff for compliance with this Conditional Use Permit and the 2009 Design Guidelines for Historic Districts and Historic Sites. - 7.
-As part of the building permit review process, the applicant shall submit a certified topographical survey of the property with roof elevations over topographic and U.S.G.S. elevation information relating to existing grade as well as the height of the proposed building ridges to confirm that the building complies with all height restrictions. - 8.
-If required by the Chief Building Official based on a review of the soils and geotechnical report submitted with the building permit, the applicant shall submit a detailed shoring plan prior to the issue of a building permit.
+As part of the building permit review process, the applicant shall submit a certified topographical survey of the property with roof elevations over topographic and U.S.G.S. elevation information relating to existing grade as well as the height of the proposed building ridges to confirm that the building complies with all height restrictions. - If required by the Chief Building Official based on a review of the soils and geotechnical 8. report submitted with the building permit, the applicant shall submit a detailed shoring plan prior to the issue of a building permit.
 If required by the Chief Building Official, the shoring plan shall include calculations that have been prepared, stamped, and signed by a licensed structural engineer. - 9.
-This approval will expire on November 9, 2012 if a building permit has not been issued by the Building Department before the expiration date, unless an extension of this approval has been granted by the Planning Commission. - 10.
-Plans submitted for a Building Permit must substantially comply with the plans reviewed and approved by the Planning Commission, subject to additional changes made during the Historic District Design Review. - 11.
-All retaining walls within any of the setback areas shall not exceed more than six feet in height measured from final grade.
+This approval will expire on November 9, 2012 if a building permit has not been issued by the Building Department before the expiration date, unless an extension of this approval has been granted by the Planning Commission. - Plans submitted for a Building Permit must substantially comply with the plans reviewed and 10. approved by the Planning Commission, subject to additional changes made during the Historic District Design Review. - in